akos-sereg/react-retrospective-dashboard/README.md

 - Error Handling on Publish feedback / Publish all
 - Mock Service
 - Add toastr notification on publish and publish all and delete and edit and create
+- On Publish All / Publish error, set "publishing" array empty

 ## To be improved